2022 Webinar Series

 All about MRKH

-- MRKH Connect – Who we are, what we do
+MRKH Connect – Who they are and what they do.

-Join us for our second in this mini-series about The Arts and Fertility.
-Fertility Network’s Anya Sizer will be chatting to the wonderful Jack Thorne.
+This is the second webinar in this mini-series about The Arts and Fertility.
+Fertility Network’s Anya Sizer chats to the wonderful Jack Thorne.
 Jack lives in London with his wife, Rachel, and their son Elliot, 3, whom they finally had after seven rounds of IVF.

 Their fertility struggles inspired his play The Solid Life of Sugar Water at the National Theatre in 2016.